atlassian/data-center-helm-charts/INSTALL.md

 # Rolling Upgrade

-To upgrade to a minor version of applications installed by Helm charts see [Rolling Upgrade](docs/RollingUpgrade.md)
+To upgrade to a patch version of applications installed by Helm charts with zero downtime see [Rolling Upgrade](docs/RollingUpgrade.md)

 # OpenShift Support